La Gran Señora: Release and promotion

+Years after Rivera's death by a plane crash on December 9, 2012, and to coincide with the album's 15th anniversary, Rivera's son Johnny Lopez announced that the album would receive a physical release on November 29, 2024, pressed on neon pink vinyl to match Rivera's lipstick color on the album cover.
+On December 5, 2025, Rivera's estate released a banda rendition of La Gran Señora.

 Singles

 "Ya Lo Sé" was released as the lead single from the album on November 17, 2009.
 In the United States, the song peaked at number sixteen on the Billboard Hot Latin Songs chart and number seven on the Billboard Regional Mexican Songs chart.
 "Por Que No le Calas" was the second single from the album, released on April 12, 2010.
 A music video was released for it, which was directed by Jose Serrano and filmed in Los Angeles, California.
 In the United States, it peaked at number forty-six on the Billboard Hot Latin Songs chart and number twenty-two on the Billboard Regional Mexican Songs chart.

 "Déjame Volver Contigo" was released as the third single from the album on September 23, 2010.
 In the United States, it peaked at number thirty-one on the Billboard Regional Mexican Songs chart.
 "Amarga Navidad" was the third single from the album, released in 2011.
 In the United States, the song peaked at number thirty-three in 2011 and number twenty-five in 2012 on the Billboard Regional Mexican Songs chart.
 "La Gran Señora" was the fourth and final single released from the album.
 In the United States, it peaked at number forty-four on the Billboard Hot Latin Songs chart and number twenty-three on the Billboard Regional Mexican Songs chart.

 Critical reception

 Alex Henderson of AllMusic gave the album four out of five stars and said, "La Diva de la Banda has no problem excelling in a mariachi-oriented environment."
 Leila Cobo of Billboard magazine said, "Rivera,... went out on a limb on her first ranchera album and delivered a jewel."
 The album earned a Latin Grammy nomination for Best Ranchero Album at the 11th Annual Latin Grammy Awards in 2010, which went to Vicente Fernández for Necesito de Tí.
 It also received a nomination at the 2010 Oye!
 Awards for Popular Album of the Year, but lost to Alejandro Fernández for Dos Mundos: Evolución + Tradición.
 Rivera also received a nomination for Ranchero Artist of the Year.

 Rivera was awarded Female Regional Mexican Artist of the Year at the 2010 Lo Nuestro Awards.
 At the 2010 Latin Billboard Music Awards, she was awarded Top Latin Albums Artist of the Year, Female and Regional Mexican Airplay Artist of the Year, Female.
+In 2025, Rolling Stone included La Gran Señora on their list "The 250 Greatest Albums of the 21st Century So Far", with writer Tomás Mier stating that it "served in many ways as Rivera's magnum opus".